secworks/blake2s/README.md

 ## Implementation results
 To Be Written.

-Any implementation results provided greatly appreciated.
+Any implementation results provided would be greatly appreciated.